zlzhao124/Book_Website/rubrics.md

 User Management (15 Points):
 1) user can register and login (5 points)
 2) Passwords are hashed, salted, and checked.
 (3 points)
-3) Users can edit and delete his own book but not other user’s book.(7 points)
+3) Users can edit and delete his own book but not other user’s book.(5 points)

 Book Management (38 points):

+4) User can search and browse books from all over the internet, and being redirect to GOOGLE BOOK and read the book content when click on READMORE(10 points)

-4) users can enter the book information that they've already owned and upload a picture.
+5) users can enter the book information that they've already owned and upload a picture.
 (9 points) book name (2pts)
 Author (2pts)
 public year (2pts)